wgryc/phasellm/README.md

 pip install phasellm
 ```

-Note that installing from PyPI does not download the sample demos and products in the `demos-and-products` folder.
-If you'd like to run those, please clone the repository and follow instructions in the `README.md` file in each product folder.
+Installing from PyPI does not download the sample demos and products in the `demos-and-products` folder.
+Clone this repository and follow instructions in the `README.md` file in each product folder to run those.

 ## Introduction